 Over the next several months Fathom will publish articles, interviews and book reviews to mark the 100th anniversary of the Mandate for Palestine.

-Writers include Tom Segev on David Ben-Gurion; Liam Hoare on the literature of the Mandate; Donna Robinson Divine on Abba Ahimeir and Zionist Ideology; Oren Kessler on the Peel Commission; Israel Medad on the pivotal year of 1920; Ben Reiff on how the bi-nationalists tried and why they failed; Alan Johnson on Ilan Pappe and the concept of ‘Zionist Settler Colonialism’; Michael Weiger on Isaac Danzinger’s sculpture ‘Nimrod’; John Strawson and Ronnie Fraser on aspects of the British left’s response to the Mandate and the creation of Israel; Philip Steele on Hovevei Zion, Christian Zionism and the Reverend William Hechler; and more.
+Writers include Tom Segev on David Ben-Gurion; Liam Hoare on the literature of the Mandate; Donna Robinson Divine on Abba Ahimeir and Zionist Ideology; Oren Kessler on the Peel Commission; Israel Medad on the pivotal year of 1920; Ben Reiff on how the bi-nationalists tried and why they failed; Alan Johnson on Ilan Pappe and the concept of ‘Zionist Settler Colonialism’; Michael Weiger on Isaac Danzinger’s sculpture ‘Nimrod’; John Strawson and Ronnie Fraser on aspects of the British left’s response to the Mandate and the creation of Israel; Philip Earl Steele on the relationship between the steep post-WWI decline of Evangelicalism in the UK and the waning British support for the Mandate’s stated purpose; and more.

 After capturing Jerusalem on 9 December 1917, Britain was granted the Mandate for Palestine on 25 April 1920 at the San Remo Conference, a decision approved by the League of Nations on 24 July 1922.
 When Britain withdrew just over a quarter century later, on 14 May 1948, David Ben-Gurion, soon to be the first Prime Minister of the Jewish State, was able to proclaim the Israeli Declaration of Independence, formally the Declaration of the Establishment of the State of Israel.